Skip to content

 WARNING

-All projects should have unique names.
-Otherwise, Vitest will throw an error.
-If you do not provide a name inside the inline config, Vitest will assign a number.
-If you don't provide a name inside a project config defined with glob syntax, Vitest will use the directory name by default.
+All projects must have unique names; otherwise, Vitest will throw an error.
+If a name is not provided in the inline configuration, Vitest will assign a number.
+For project configurations defined with glob syntax, Vitest will default to using the "name" property in the nearest package.json file or, if none exists, the folder name.

-If you don't rely on inline configs, you can just create a small json file in your root directory:
+If you do not use inline configurations, you can create a small JSON file in your root directory or just specify it in the root config:

 json